MICHAEL HEATON AND JOSH RICHARDS

 Murdoch University Professor of Economics David Butler has noticed the increasing number of barber and barista shops in Perth and says the two services complement each other.

 “People who are good at chatting to customers while they are giving them a haircut can also be quite good at chatting to customers when they are making them a coffee so it is an overlapping skill set in a way,” Professor Butler said.

 “It’s also a better way to make use of space and provides an alternative for the customer rather just waiting in line.”

-Ms Both said she hoped the café would be fully operational once renovations are complete within the next month.
+Ms Both said she hoped her café would be fully operational once renovations were complete within the next month.